OZAstroComputingResources/MtStromloXmasSeminar2017Talk/outline.md

    conda
  * Not everything in conda (hence KERN)
  * Not as powerful as other systems (e.g. Spack, [nix](https://nixos.org/nix/))
+ * Does not work with some python tools
  * Try conda, but be aware of alternatives